LaunchCodeEducation/aws-basics/content/final-project/java-spring-persistent/java-techjobs-scripted/index.md

 This application uses `Java 11`.
 To install the correct version of `Java` you will be using your package manager.

-Run the following command within the `EC2` instance through `EC2 Instance Connect`
+The following command will accomplish that.

 ```bash
 sudo apt install openjdk-11-jre -y
 ```

 #### Web Server
-`caddy`, `nginx`, or some other web server must be installed to catch `HTTP` requests and respond as a `reverse_proxy` to our running application.
+`caddy`, `nginx`, or some other web server must be installed to catch `HTTP` requests and respond as a `reverse_proxy` to the running application.

 {{% notice "green" Bonus %}}
 You can find Installation steps and further information for both `caddy` and `nginx` here: